 Myth: Using your phone abroad is too expensive

 Truth: If you don’t have a roaming solution in place and just take your contract phone, yes, it will cost you a fortune – don’t do it!
 Grab a travel SIM card and get free international roaming, cheap worldwide data and cheap calls practically wherever you go.
-If you are heading to a less travelled far flung destination, rates might not be as cheap as Europe, Asia, Australia and USA but where ever you are travelling always check the rates first.
-A pay as you go solution means you can’t over spend.
+If you are heading to a less traveled far-flung destination, rates might not be as cheap as Europe, Asia, Australia, and the USA but where ever you are traveling always check the rates first.
+Pay as you go solution means you can’t overspend.

 Myth: Travelling is too dangerous

-Truth: while there will no doubt be dangers out there, many of these can be avoided by speaking to local people or by doing some basic research online and finding out the areas to avoid.
-The Foreign and Commonwealth Office give detailed safety advice for more than two hundred territories; it can be viewed here.
+Truth: While there will no doubt be dangers out there, many of these can be avoided by speaking to local people or by doing some basic research online and finding out the areas to avoid.
+The Foreign and Commonwealth Office gives detailed safety advice for more than two hundred territories; it can be viewed here.

 Myth: Air flights are a breeding ground for germs

-Truth: Pilot Patrick Smith explains that the air on an aeroplane is much cleaner than the air people breathe in crowded locations.
+Truth: Pilot Patrick Smith explains that the air on an airplane is much cleaner than the air people breathe in crowded locations.
 When passengers are on board a flight they are always surrounded by a mix of fresh and recycled air.
-Moreover, the air in aeroplanes is constantly moving and not stagnant as some people believe.
+Moreover, the air in airplanes is constantly moving and not stagnant as some people believe.

 Myth: New Year is a bad time to travel